differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

 the \\(\Omega(d)\\) lower bound shows us that VC dimension does not characterize proper pure private PAC learning.

-@BKN10 then contrasted this result with *improper* pure private PAC learning.
+[**[BKN10]**](https://dl.acm.org/doi/10.1007/978-3-642-11799-2_26 "Amos Beimel, Shiva Prasad Kasiviswanathan, and Kobbi Nissim.
+Bounds on the sample complexity for private learning and private data release.
+TCC 2010.") then contrasted this result with *improper* pure private PAC learning.
 They proved that an application of the exponential mechanism to a class \\(\mathsf{Point_d}'\\) of hypotheses derived from
 \\(\mathsf{Point_d}\\) --- but *not* necessarily a subset of